-- Define that Somatic Psychology is the study of the interactions between with the brain and the body and impacts clients physically, emotionally, mentally, and socially.
+- Describe that Somatic Psychology is the study of the interactions between with the brain and the body and impacts clients physically, emotionally, mentally and socially.

-- Recognize the key principles of somatic psychology including awareness, resourcing and self-regulation interventions.
+- Identify the key principles of somatic psychology including awareness, resourcing and self-regulation interventions.

-- Recognize how polyvagal theory provides an essential foundation of understanding arousal states as related to trauma.
+- Describe how polyvagal theory provides an essential foundation of understanding arousal states as related to trauma.

 - Describe the function of breath awareness for regulating affect and arousal in the client.

-- Recount how nonverbal communications within a cultural context plays a key function in the therapist and client relationship to help build safety and rapport.
+- Discuss how nonverbal communications within a cultural context plays a key function in the therapist and client relationship to help build safety and rapport.

-- Exhibit at least five somatic interventions that can be used across all 8 Phases of EMDR Therapy.
+- List at least five somatic interventions that can be used across all 8 Phases of EMDR therapy.